MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 ### Use a random ID to create a resource group

-When testing, it is best to create a resource group that contains a random ID.
+When testing, it's best to create a resource group that contains a random ID.
 Using a random ID allows you to retest your code without having to wait for a prior resource group of the same name to be removed from Azure.

-When working with variables, Bash and PowerShell syntax is different.
+Bash and PowerShell variable syntax is different.
 Copy the correct script for your environment.

 # [Bash](#tab/bash)